-Australia has just sweltered through its hottest and driest year ever recorded.
+2019 saw Australia swelter through its hottest and driest year ever recorded.
 2019 was also the second warmest year on record for the entire planet.
 Though 2020 is set to fall during a La Nina event, our recent spring was the hottest on Australian record.
-More broadly, the World Meteorological Organisation just confirmed that the last five years were the warmest on record globally, too.
+More broadly, the World Meteorological Organisation confirmed that the last five years were the warmest on record globally, too.
 Time and time again these records are being broken, clearly showing that global temperatures are on the rise.
 This is climate change.

 Temperatures across Australia over the past 110 years.
 Credit: Bureau of Meteorology, via ABC